 Conflict, Development and Security MA - 2020 Entry

-This MA is particularly relevant if you are considering employment in the field of humanitarian assistance and post-conflict reconstruction.
-It is also relevant if you are a practitioner wishing to study the politics of aid.
-The programme builds on critical policy research and consultancy that has been completed for a wide range of international organisations.
+This MA programme could be particularly relevant if you are considering employment in the field of humanitarian assistance and post-conflict reconstruction.
+It could also be relevant if you are a practitioner wishing to study the politics of aid.
+Our programme seeks to build on critical policy research and consultancy that has been completed for a wide range of international organisations.

-The programme addresses the increasing overlap between ‘development’ and ‘security’ and explores the significance of globalisation for the emergence of internal, regionalised and networked forms of conflict and instability.
+Through this programme we aim to analyse the increasing overlap between ‘development’ and ‘security’ and to explore the significance of globalisation for the emergence of internal, regionalised and networked forms of conflict and instability.

-This analysis will broaden your understanding of the present crisis in global security as you go on to study the recent and current responses in humanitarian, developmental and security terms, particularly the links between aid and politics.
+We hope that through this analysis you will broaden your understanding of the present crisis in global security, as you go on to study the recent and current responses in humanitarian, developmental and security terms, particularly the links between aid and politics.

 You will study a range of modules as part of your course, some examples of which are listed below.